ibm-cloud-docs/account/email.md

 ## Managing invitation notifications
 {: #invite-notifications}

-Users can receive an invitation link in their notifications and by email to join an account if they are already members of {{site.data.keyword.Bluemix_notm}}.
-Users only with the following types of access can invite others to the {{site.data.keyword.Bluemix_notm}} platform.
+Users can receive an invitation link in their notifications and by email to join an account if they are already members of {{site.data.keyword.cloud_notm}}.
+Users only with the following types of access can invite others to the {{site.data.keyword.cloud_notm}} platform.

 * Account owner
 * An IAM access policy with the Editor role or higher on the user management account management service